binomed/binomed.github.com/source/_drafts/5-years-of-DevFest-CountDown.md

 This year, the DevFest Theme was the retroGaming.
 So again, the countdown was inspired by the t-shirt.
 The idea was to simulate a real "Space Invador".
 As the tshirt show a space invader destroying Google technologies logos.
 I try to animate the spaceship in order to destroy the last logo at the last second.

-For this version, I try to keep as simple as I can, I just introduce a minor toolchain for compiling my Sass files.
+For this version, I try to keep it as simple as I can, I just introduce a minor toolchain for compiling my Sass files.
 The main challenge here was to calculate when to destroy or not a logo and how

-I re-use the work of the previous year for the time management except that I start to
+I re-use the work of the previous year for the time management except that I start to use the requestAnimationFrame